Contents

 Ritchey–Chrétien telescopes (RCTs) are specialized astrographs that are typically used in large professional research telescopes, including Hubble.

-Having said that, accessible and affordable RCTs exists for regular astrophotographers.
+Having said that, accessible and affordable RCTs exist for regular astrophotographers.
 For example, the TPO 6″ f/9 RCT:

 These are large specialist telescopes fit for observatories from manufacturer Officina Stellare: